-Unearned revenues primarily consist of the unamortized amount of the capital investments from Aramark, Minnesota Vikings, and ASM Global, and amounts received in advance of an event are deferred until the event has been held.
+Unearned revenues primarily consist of the unamortized amount of the capital investments from Aramark, Minnesota Vikings, and ASM Global.
+Amounts received in advance of an event are also recorded as unearned until the event has been held.

 7. Lease liabilities and Right-to-use assets